-PCI Orthopedic surgeons use advanced technology to completely customize your surgery to your particular situation, and the goals you have for movement and mobility post-surgery.
+PCI Orthopedic surgeons use advanced robotic surgical technology to completely customize your surgery to your particular situation, and the goals you have for movement and mobility post-surgery.
 Because we use the most minimally-invasive procedures available, you will recover faster, have less pain and be happier with the results.
 In fact, patients who meet certain criteria can have their total joint replacements completed in an outpatient setting.
 Patients arrive in the morning and are home later in the day, with no overnight hospital stay.

 Joint Replacement Procedures:

 - Total Knee Replacement: During total knee replacement (which is also called total knee arthroplasty), the orthopedic surgeon removes the damaged surfaces of the knee joint and replaces them with metal and plastic components referred to as the prosthesis or implant.
 The implant is designed to replace the function of a healthy knee.

 - Partial Knee Replacement: If arthritic damage is detected early, and has not progressed to all three compartments of the knee, some patients may be eligible for a partial knee replacement.
 During a partial knee replacement surgery, only the smaller damaged area is replaced, not the entire joint.

 - Total Hip Replacement: Total hip replacement involves removing arthritic bone and damaged cartilage in the hip joint, and replacing them with an implant.